21coolkarni/Flytbase_assisment/README.md

 `rosrun turtle assisment.py`

-11) Enter your testcase choice from 1 to 5
+11) Enter your testcase choice from 1 to 5 to run the specific testcase

+** Case 1 **